 Method #1: Work slowly

 In the case of my Tea Roses, I noticed that the background was so busy that it took away from the focal point of the roses.
 I was disappointed.
 I thought the darkness would bring out the color but it didn’t.
 Now what?
 Slowly I used a stiff brush and water to loosen the color and dab it with absorbent paper towels.
 I worked in small areas at a time, moving along the perimeter and working my way inward.
 This took some time but the results were much more favorable than throwing the painting out and starting over.

 I created a painting of a lady’s hands from a photo and unfortunately painted the railing and background just as they appeared in the photo.
 This is one of those cases where I should have taken artistic license and changed the photo to enhance the subject.
 The railing looked bad and created an unpleasant tangent with her fingers.
 Painting over the dark area was not an option.
 Light watercolors will not cover dark ones.
 I tried pulling up the color and that helped only a little.
 The tangent created was still evident.
 What now?

 I went to the art store and found some lovely textured rice paper.
 Buying a variety, I returned home, tore the paper and glued it to the offending areas of the painting using a thin mixture of white glue and water.
 After the rice paper dried, I repainted some of the areas that had been covered and left the rest whitish.

-Now this is not a pure watercolor since paper has been added so when I entered it in an art show, I had to use the category of mixed media/collage.
-However this painting received an award.
+Now, this is not a pure watercolor since the paper has been added so when I entered it in an art show, I had to use the category of mixed media/collage.
+However, this painting received an award.
 The collage made a disastrous painting successful.

 Tiffany PortraitClick thumbnail to view full-size